NDaruwalla/Orkestr8-Team-Profile-Generator/README.md

       * `getEmail()`
       * `getRole()`&mdash;returns `'Employee'`

-      The other three classes will extend `Employee`.
+      The other three classes extend `Employee`.

-      In addition to `Employee`'s properties and methods, `Manager` will also have the following:
+      In addition to `Employee`'s properties and methods, `Manager` has the following:

       * `officeNumber`
       * `getRole()`&mdash;overridden to return `'Manager'`

-      In addition to `Employee`'s properties and methods, `Engineer` will also have the following:
+      In addition to `Employee`'s properties and methods, `Engineer` has the following:

       * `github`&mdash;GitHub username
       * `getGithub()`
       * `getRole()`&mdash;overridden to return `'Engineer'`

-      In addition to `Employee`'s properties and methods, `Intern` will also have the following:
+      In addition to `Employee`'s properties and methods, `Intern` has the following:

       * `school`
       * `getSchool()`